guikarai/LinuxONE-ECC/rsa-lab.md

 End of Test for 15360
 ```

-Please, report to the performance table, the sum of real+user+sys time according key size for the column "Signature verification in seconds".
+Please, report to the performance table, the sum of **real+user+sys** time according key size for the column "**Signature verification in seconds**".
 Don't you see how verifying a digital signature is faster than performing a digital signature with RSA?

 ## Generating x509 digital certificates with RSA